Set up a Lightweight Desktop Environment on the Raspberry Pi with XFCE4

 Select Finish, and Yes to Reboot.

 Now when you have rebooted, you should go directly into your desktop.
-If you selected the default panel layout, at the bottom center, you should be able to launch Firefox and use the file manager to browse your Raspberry Pi and network.
+If you selected the default panel layout, at the bottom center, you should be able to launch Firefox or Chromium and use the file manager to browse your Raspberry Pi and network.
 A simple setup, but a good start for you to customize and configure as you like.
+Now you can add software and customize as you like!

 You will also be able to connect to your Raspberry Pi desktop using Remote Desktop on Windows, or with Remina on Linux using your Raspberry Pi’s IP address and login information.